networktocode/diffsync/examples/example1/README.md

-This is a simple example to show how dsync can be used to compare and synchronize multiple data sources.
+This is a simple example to show how diffsync can be used to compare and synchronize multiple data sources.

-For this example, we have a shared model for Device and Interface defined in `models.py` And we have 3 instances of DSync based on the same model but with different values (BackendA, BackendB & BackendC).
+For this example, we have a shared model for Device and Interface defined in `models.py` And we have 3 instances of DiffSync based on the same model but with different values (BackendA, BackendB & BackendC).

 First create and populate all 3 objects